ACADEMICS

 Third, we believe that Truth exists; there is a means to tell the difference between what is bad, good, and great.
 We believe that the precepts given to us by God are our the best measurement of that is True.

-The Trivium: Natural Stages of Learning
+Incorporates The Trivium: Natural Stages of Learning

-Classical education depends on a three-part process of training the mind.
+A three-part process of training the mind.

 The early years of school build upon what young brains naturally, necessarily do: absorb information!
 Just like those young brains can memorize every Pokemon and its evolved forms, they can absorb and retain planets, animals, poems, and math facts.
 By doing so, they are systematically laying the foundations for advanced study.